openshift/openshift-origin-design/designs/administrator/olm/operand-form-yaml-switching/index.md

 version: 4.5
 ---

-# Operand (Custom Resource) Creation and Editing Form/YAML Switching
+# Operand (Custom Resource) Creation via Form/YAML Switching Interaction

-The existing **Edit Form** and **Edit YAML** links that have been used to switch between views have been changed to a toggle control to better convey that the user can freely switch between the two without losing changes between them.
-The controls are also located immediately above the editors to aid discovery, and the use of radios with a label improves accessibility.
+The existing **Edit Form** and **Edit YAML** links that have been used to switch between views have been changed to a radio control to better convey that the user can freely switch between the two without losing changes between them.
+The controls are located immediately above the editors to aid discovery, and the use of radios with a label improves accessibility.
+This new create interaction can be seen in the [Creating Resource Conventions](http://openshift.github.io/openshift-origin-design/conventions/documentation/create.html).

-Since this interaction is shared between the admin and dev consoles, they will both likely see this change simultaneously.
-The intent is that this interaction can then be used elsewhere in both consoles to replace existing **Edit Form** and **Edit YAML** link uses in the future.

-Some resources do not support form editing yet in which case the creation and editing for those resources would be similar to the existing YAML-only behavior with no radio controls to switch to form.

-Note: The footer (**Create** and **Cancel** buttons) is intended to always appear on the screen in either the YAML or Form views, in a sticky footer.
-There is a current dev console story intending to make this change for the form view.

-## Creating Operands in Admin Console
+## Creating Operands

 ![Operand create form](img/1-1-createOperand-form.png)
 - Creating an operand now includes a radio button switching interaction that replaces the previous **Edit** links.